MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/student/quest3.md

 ### Check the Alert status in SAP ETD

-Finally, let's check the resolved status of the alert in SAP ETD.
+Finally, let's check the resolved status of the alert in SAP ETD triggered by the last step on your LogicApp.
 That closes the loop of the scenario by keeping the alert status in sync across the tools.

 Congratulations for completing quest 3!